 Planters Peanuts are a brand of various types of peanuts in a variety of preparations.
-Planters Peanuts has been around since the beginning of the 20'th century, and are often considered a classic staple of peanut brand snacks.
+Planters Peanuts have been around since the beginning of the 20’th century, and are often considered a classic staple of peanut brand snacks.
 Consisting of varieties such as Honey Roasted or Dry Roasted, Planters Peanuts are a humble yet happy reminder that not all snacks have to be extreme to be enjoyable or successful.

 History Of Planters Peanuts